10 sites remain for new Mississippi River bridge; top 3 options to be decided in May

 Raiford, who represents East Baton Rouge on the Capital Area Road and Bridge District, expressed some reservations about the two bridge possibilities in his parish.

 "I certainly have concerns about using our roadways as a corridor to get it to the interstate," Raiford said during Monday's bridge meeting.
 "Both of these roadways that we have made reference to are EBR parish roads.
-I don't want to be having people drop off the bridge, come on to LA 30, and be using Bluebonnet {Boulevard] as an exit to go to I-10.
-I already have enough traffic problems in my parish
+I don't want to be having people drop off the bridge, come on to LA 30, and be using Bluebonnet [Boulevard] as an exit to go to I-10.
+I already have enough traffic problems in my parish."

 Trending News